HazyResearch/zoology/README.md

     <img src="zoology/analysis/paper/results.png" height=300 alt="MQAR Plot" style="margin-bottom:px"/>
 </div>

-Note that state size is a proxy for model efficiency, however it is also worth considering the wall-clock speed required to use different state sizes for a particular architecture choice.
+**Notes:** that state size is a proxy for model efficiency, however it is also worth considering the wall-clock speed required to use different state sizes for a particular architecture choice.
+Note that we use the *BASED* recipe for these architectures, where we hybridize the sequence mixer with a short convolution for fair comparison.
+Pre-BASED linear attention architectures like RetNet, GLA typically did not use short convolutions/short local mixers.

 ## Getting started